 ** Well, when you observe the Boos you captured, they don't seem to be trying particularly hard to escape.
 They even occasionally spin around lazily.

-** Boo's for the most part are lazy hovering jerks who'd rather hang around and scare people most of the time rather then cause any real trouble.
+** Boos for the most part are lazy, hovering jerks who'd rather hang around and scare people most of the time rather than cause any real trouble.
 King Boo just happens to be a psychotic lunatic among them who either convinces or scares them into obedience.
-Really everything they do can be explained by either room for personal gain, satisfying a grudge, or fear/loyalty regarding King Boo.
+Really, everything they do can be explained by either room for personal gain, satisfying a grudge, or fear/loyalty regarding King Boo.

 ** Boos can be seen playing around in the Treacherous Mansion too, much like the other playful ghosts.
 Perhaps Boos have the mentality of (particularly cruel) children and just do whatever is fun?